rakivo/raylib-wasm/README.md

 }
 ```

-- If the function accepts any structs, you need to pass these structs via their address in memory:
+- If the function accepts any structs, you need to pass them via their address in memory:
 ```rs
 pub unsafe fn DrawRectangleRec(rec: Rectangle, color: Color) {
     ffi::DrawRectangleRec(std::ptr::addr_of!(rec), std::ptr::addr_of!(color));
 }
 ```

 - Then, go to `raylib.js`, find the `WebAssembly.instantiateStreaming(fetch(WASM_PATH), {...` line, and implement your function in `JS` there.
-But keep in mind:
+For instance, this is how `DrawRectangleRec` is implemented:
 ```js
 WebAssembly.instantiateStreaming(fetch(WASM_PATH), {
     "env": make_environment({